Table of Contents

 As for the latter task, pay attention to the feedback shared by your users to identify the customer service gaps and improve them.
 For example, you can do it with the help of SageMailer.
 It is an Amazon feedback management tool that instantly notifies you of a new positive, negative or critical review so that you can respond to it asap and take the necessary measures.

-Give SageMailer a try and find out how to manage your customer feedback more effectively.
+Give SageMailer a try and find out how to effectively manage your customer feedback.
 Register now to access SageMailer for free for 30 days!